 Online, you’re afraid to say what you truly think out of fear of getting ridiculed.
 As a result, you keep quiet and join a mob that bullies others for thinking differently.
 The fear of standing up for yourself and others is one of the reasons why bad things stay bad for a very long time.

-My situation: Ever since I was in elementary school, I had the courage to fight back against bullies.
+Ever since I was in elementary school, I had the courage to fight back against bullies.
 I got in plenty of fist fights because I didn’t allow anybody to push me around or call me names.
 I learned as a kid that once you stand up for yourself, even if you take a few blows, the bullies eventually stop.
 Some may even apologize.
 The repercussions were a couple suspensions, multiple trips to the principal’s office, and a few bruises.
 But it always felt great to defend my honor.

 I’ve carried this attitude of standing up for myself throughout my entire adult life.
 When there was BS happening at work, I spoke up, often to my own detriment.
 I didn’t appreciate nepotism and often challenged senior employees whom I did not respect.
 This was not a good career strategy.
 When the big bosses in my corner were eventually pushed out, I was left with fewer backers.